CityOfNewYork/ACCESS-NYC/README.md

 ### Installation

-This covers standing up the WordPress site after a virtualization method has been chosen with including a server running PHP and a MySQL database.
-Instructions in the [NYCO WordPress Boilerplate](https://github.com/cityofnewyork/nyco-wp-boilerplate) will cover this process.
+This guide covers running the WordPress site without a specific virtualization method.
+The [NYCO WordPress Boilerplate](https://github.com/cityofnewyork/nyco-wp-boilerplate) is used by the team to manage WordPress sites locally.

 **$1** Rename **wp-config-sample.php** to **wp-config.php**.
 Modify the *MySQL settings*, *Authentication Unique Keys*, *Salts*, and *WordPress debugging mode*.
 If using the NYCO WordPress Boilerplate, you can use the [**wp-config.php** included in the repository](https://github.com/CityOfNewYork/nyco-wp-boilerplate/blob/main/wp/wp-config.php) but you should still update the salts.

-**$2** To get untracked composer packages when you install the site you will need to run the following in the root of the WordPress site where the [**composer.json**](https://github.com/cityofnewyork/access-nyc/blob/main/composer.json) file lives:
+**$2** To get un-tracked composer packages when you install the site you will need to run the following in the root of the WordPress site where the [**composer.json**](https://github.com/cityofnewyork/access-nyc/blob/main/composer.json) file lives:

 ```shell
 $ composer install